Relationship between median nerve roots and carpal tunnel syndrome

 Several issues can make the carpal tunnel space too small, such as thickening tendons, arthritis, obesity or bone spurs.
-Excess tissues can press on the median nerve and cause a host of frustrating, painful symptoms in the affected hand.
-Symptoms of CTS commonly manifest in the palm, hand and forearm and can include:
+Excess tissues can press on the median nerve and cause a host of painful symptoms in the affected hand.
+Symptoms of CTS caused by median nerve compression commonly manifest in the palm, hand and forearm and can include:

-- Paresthesia, which is the “pins and needles” sensation associated with a limb that has “fallen asleep”
+- Paresthesia, which is a pins and needles sensation associated with a limb that has fallen asleep

-- Atrophy (weakness) of thenar muscles (muscles in the lower palm of the hand and at the base of the thumb) which are stimulated by the median nerve
+- Thenar atrophy (wasting away of the muscles in the lower palm of the hand and at the base of the thumb) which are stimulated by the median nerve

-Bear in mind that nerve compression may occur at several adjacent sites simultaneously in the arms and hands.
-Improper identification of the precise point or points of a pinched median nerve could produce hasty, incorrect CTS diagnoses, which may lead to unproductive, or even counterproductive, therapy regimens.
+Median nerve compression may occur at several adjacent sites simultaneously in the arms and hands.
+Improper identification of the precise point or points of a pinched median nerve could produce a hasty and incorrect CTS diagnoses, which may lead to unproductive, or even counterproductive, therapy regimens.

 Treatment for carpal tunnel syndrome

-If you receive a CTS diagnosis, your physician will probably start you off with a nonsurgical, conservative treatment plan.
-This regimen could include pain medication, physical therapy, extended rest and more.
-If this routine of conservative therapies fails to provide you with enough relief and tests show nerve root compression in the spine, your physician may recommend surgery.
+If you receive a CTS diagnosis, your physician will probably start you off with a conservative treatment plan.
+This regimen could include pain medication, physical therapy and strengthening exercises.
+If conservative therapies fail to provide you with enough relief and tests show nerve root compression in the spine, your doctor may recommend seeing if you are a candidate for spine surgery.

 If this is the case, contact Laser Spine Institute to learn about our minimally invasive spine surgery that has already helped more than 75,000 people find relief from chronic neck or back conditions, such as carpal tunnel syndrome.
 Our procedures are performed without the increased risks of infection and complication associated with traditional open spine surgery by using a small, muscle-sparing, incision that results in no lengthy recovery.^